NangenX/Hooray_IPTV_Doc/docs/README.md

-## Hooray IPTV Online Document
+# Hooray IPTV Online Document

-> Latest version 2.0.24
+> This document base on hooray iptv platform version 2.0.24.

 ## What can this document do?